 - record preservation and maintenance requirements for each material

-These applications are used to create a digital twin of the asset.
-The value of the digital twin is being able to identify issues that could arise in the real world and provide solutions before incurring delays and costs to fix these issues in the field.
+These applications are used to create a A digital twin is a precise, virtual representation of a physical object system, process, or asset.
+Digital twins integrate machine learnin... of the asset.
+The value of the digital twin is that it allows for the identification of issues that could arise in the real world and provides solutions before delays and costs are incurred to fix these issues in the field.

 These technologies use actual data about the project site to compare the project design to and predict issues.
 These applications can be used for both greenfield and brownfield sites, but are particularly useful at predicting issues for brownfield applications, with their many existing constraints.